tinax8774/cyoa-project-timetravel/home/door-2.md

-You have entered closet two.
+You have entered door two.
 There are two different portals in this door, you can either enter the past or the future. **The choice is yours to make**

 [Portal 3](portal-3.md)